Burberry shares rally after H1 performance meets forecasts

 In terms of its forward looking guidance, Burberry forecast that for the full year (2013/2014) it expects underlying wholesale revenues (excluding beauty) to grow by mid to high single digital percentages (5%-9%) and retail revenues to grow by low to mid-single digital percentages (2%-5%).

-This is a solid earnings report that will not in its own right immediately boost shareholder sentiment but it will help to calm any lingering doubts about the rest of the year’s performance and the ability of the firm to meet guidance, despite the end of Angela Ahrendt’s tenure as CEO next year.
+This is a solid earnings report that will not in its own right immediately boost shareholder sentiment, but it will help to calm any lingering doubts about the rest of the year’s performance and the ability of the firm to meet guidance despite the looking end of Angela Ahrendt’s tenure as CEO next year.

 Shares need to break above 1600p